django/deps/final/0001-dep-process.rst

 Shepherd
-    If a DEP is being written by someone relatively new to the Django community, they may want **Shepherd** -- a mentor, essentially -- to help.
+    If a DEP is being written by someone relatively new to the Django community, they may want a **Shepherd** -- a mentor, essentially -- to help.
 The Shepherd can be someone with a long history of contributing to Django, who can help the Author assess the fitness of their proposal and help make sure it gets accepted.
 The primary job of the Shepherd will be to review the DEP in an editorial role, and help guide the Author through the DEP process.

     The Shepherd may be a `Merger`_, and if so the Shepherd will be the one who actually merges the code into the project.
-Or, the Sheperd may be a member of the Steering Council, which can help streamline discussion.
+Or, the Shepherd may be a member of the Steering Council, which can help streamline discussion.

     DEPs don't necessarily require a Shepherd, but it's a good idea, especially